greenpro/sac_description/urdf/README.md

 ## Notes
 * Much of the code for the scorbot comes from in this package has been modified from https://github.com/baijuchaudhari/sboter4u.git
+* Much of the code for this section is modified from the Gazebo tutorial.